StatistikStadtZuerich/sszvis/docs/bar-chart-horizontal-stacked/README.md

 ### Configuration

-The stacked.horizontalBar component is a combination of the sszvis bar component and a [d3 stack layout](https://github.com/mbostock/d3/wiki/Stack-Layout).
+The stackedBar.horizontal component is a combination of the sszvis bar component and a [d3 stack layout](https://github.com/mbostock/d3/wiki/Stack-Layout).
 The stack is constructed horizontally, using the *y*-value of each data element to form groups, and then calculating, for each element, the cumulative *x*-values to the left of it in the stack.

 #### `stackedBar.xAccessor(xAcc)`